Programs for BAWP Teacher Consultants

 An opportunity to connect with other teachers who are interested in sharing and exploring current effective practices for teaching multilingual learners.

-How do English Learners acquire language?
-What approaches best support teaching English Learners to be effective writers?
-How can writing help second-language learners develop their skills in language and content knowledge?
-Like all complex questions, there are no easy or quick answers.
-Since 2013, the BAWP EL Group has met monthly to learn about language acquisition, share practices and dilemmas, and refine presentations that support multilingual learners.
-In 2019-2020, the study group pivoted with a focus on the unique challenges and joys of writing with Newcomers, and for the 2020-2021 year, we take on the specific challenges of distance learning and explore adjustments for teaching in virtual contexts.
+The BAWP EL Group meets monthly to learn about language acquisition, share practices and dilemmas, and refine presentations that support multilingual learners.
+In 19-20, the study group pivoted with a focus on the unique challenges and joys of writing with Newcomers, and for the 20-21 year, we take on the specific challenges of distance learning and explore adjustments for teaching in virtual contexts.

 Consider joining this professional learning community to share your own insights, practices, and questions about language acquisition, learn from others who may have similar teaching experiences and questions, and contribute to BAWP’s capacity to lead the work in addressing English learner challenges toward acquiring social and academic literacy.

 This group will meet 6 times during the school year.
 The focus is a thematic exploration of race in American history.

 - Race and Public Education: Segregation, Integration, Gentrification